Open Access, Copyright and Plagiarism

 The BRCS journal copyright policy allows authors to retain the copyright of their work without limitation.
 Authors can grant publishers non-exclusive publishing rights to publish articles by filling out a form (COPYRIGHT STATEMENT LETTER).

 BRCS journal adopts CC BY license.
 This license lets others distribute, remix, adapt, and build upon your work, even commercially, as long as they credit you for the original creation.
-This is the most accommodating of licenses offered.
+This is the most accommodating of the licenses offered.
 Recommended for maximum dissemination and use of licensed materials.

 This journal is published under the terms of the Creative Commons Attribution 4.0 International License